The vast choice of MBA courses may seem overwhelming, but research your options fully and you'll be sure to find one to suit your needs

 If you're looking to accelerate your career but have limited managerial experience, a general MBA is likely to be your best option.
 You'll usually need to have spent at least three years in a relevant job before applying, although this varies between universities.

 These courses teach broad business skills that are applicable across numerous job sectors, with core modules covering topics such as marketing, organisational behaviour and financial management.
-Additional elective modules typically allow you to tailor the programme to your interests, while a personal project will allow you learn in a hands-on, practical environment.
+Additional elective modules typically allow you to tailor the programme to your interests, while a personal project will give you the chance to learn in a hands-on, practical environment.

 General MBAs can be studied full or part time.
 A full-time course will take one to two years to complete.
 To find courses, search for general MBAs.